Top 10 DAST Tools for DevSecOps in 2026: APIs, CI/CD & Business Logic

 ✅ Native GraphQL support and AI-powered proof of exploit and remediation

-Advanced security tests may require deeper configuration Medium–large organizations with frequently deployed web apps and APIs or complex stacks; ideal also for Wiz users
+Advanced security tests may require deeper configuration Medium–large organizations with lean security teams and frequently deployed web apps and APIs or complex stacks; ideal also for Wiz users

 StackHawk ✅ Built on ZAP for strong web app and API security testing